MethodCa/PaddleWars/README.md

 # PaddleWars
 Breakout[^1] style videogame developed in Unity using Unity's physics engine, 2D animation system and Scriptable objects.
 As the original Breakout game the goal is to remove all the colored bricks from the level by hitting them with a ball.
-A paddle is located in the lower part of the screen, to hit the bricks move the paddle to intersect the ball, collect powerUps such as: Multiball, stickyBall, LargePaddle, SmallPaddle, Barrier, and MegaBall to help the game progression.
+A paddle is located in the lower part of the screen, to hit the bricks move the paddle to intersect the ball, collect powerUps such as: Multiball, StickyBall, LargePaddle, SmallPaddle, Barrier, and MegaBall to help and change the game progression.

 ![paddleWars](https://github.com/MethodCa/PaddleWars/assets/15893276/c8b6dc1a-7d94-4664-a0e9-8f522f5d4dd3)